IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/collections/domain/useCases/CreateCollection.ts) implementation_.

-The above example creates the new collection in the `:root` collection since no collection identifier is specified.
+The above example creates the new collection in the root collection since no collection identifier is specified.
 If you want to create the collection in a different collection, you must add the collection identifier as a second parameter in the use case call.

 The use case returns a number, which is the identifier of the created collection.